cortex-js/cortexjs.io/docs/compute-engine/81-reference-calculus.md

 ]
 ```

-The variable of integration can be omitted if it is the same as the variable in the function.
+The variable of integration can be omitted if it is the same as the argument of
+the function.

 ```json example
 ["Integrate",